The Fat Tail: Chapter overview

 Although the number of expropriations has declined since the 1970s, the value of the expropriations that do occur remains high.
 The global investment environment has become more complex as governments have become more sophisticated at restricting private property rights through regulatory changes and “creeping expropriations.”
 The ability and willingness of a government to expropriate is a function of international politics, economic resources, ideology, domestic politics, and—often most importantly—nationalism.
-Expropriation risk can be mitigated through spreading the risk among various stakeholders, engaging in joint ventures with a domestic partner, financing the investment in a way that discourages the government of expropriation, and obtaining insurance and/or legal protection.
+Expropriation risk can be mitigated by spreading the risk among various stakeholders, engaging in joint ventures with a domestic partner, financing the investment to discourage the government from expropriation, and obtaining insurance and/or legal protection.